EnvStat/ficosUQ/README.md

 `plotPostPredTimeseries('results/calibration_example/postPredSummary.mat');`.

-This figure plotted with the above function corresponds to Figure 4 in [manuscript (preprint)](https://arxiv.org/abs/2410.02448).
+This figure plotted with the above function corresponds to Figure 4 in the [manuscript](https://doi.org/10.1016/j.ecoinf.2024.102976).

 The example result file `results/calibration_example/postPredSummary.mat` is included as a release asset for [v1.0.2RC](https://github.com/kkaurila/ficosUQ/releases/tag/v1.0.2RC) and can be downloaded with the script `src/scripts/get_example_results.sh`.